XK9274/ncspotcli-compile-miyoo/README.md

 - You can't background the app, no really, the mmp really doesn't have enough memory to run Main and Spotify.
 - It's the same story if you turn the screen off, the audio will stop.
 - Sometimes audio gets buggy, tap the power button twice to repair
+- Sometimes just changes song all on its own

 ### terminal
 - May try a completely different terminal